Cyrodwd/Cyrodwd/README.md

 -----------------------------
 <!-- Personal Information -->
 ### General information
-* I am an introvert, and I get nervous in social situations.
-* I explore and use tools, programs or programming languages ​​that are not so well known or "unconventional" out of curiosity, such is the case of Dlang and Gentoo.
+* Introverted, socially shy and calm (sometimes)
-* I'm not very active in the development space, so I can't always continue projects or things like that.
+* Not very active in the development space
-* My native language is Spanish, but sometimes I speak English but not very well, therefore I have to use translators in some situations.
-Although not as much as before, I study German.
+* Languages: Spanish, but sometimes I speak English but not very well, therefore I have to use translators in some situations.
-* Certain times I am silent, I speak little, I participate little or directly I do not participate, but I try when it suits me or when I have courage.
-* I don't really like describing myself, I'm ashamed, therefore these characteristics are one of the few that I dare to share.
+* I don't like to describe myself, so I share only these details.

 ### Likes
-* (**This is more trivial**) I like the color white, something very simple.
-I also like colors that are easy on the eyes and give "relaxing" vibes; such as purple, black, navy blue, etc.
-* I like ***aesthetic*** designs or aspects, but on the one hand it's a "joke" and on the other hand it's serious, because I like things that are pretty or good to look at, but not in such a strict way either. .
+* Color White, Purple, Black and Dark Blue.
+* ***Aesthetic*** designs or aspects.
-* I like FPS and sandbox games, including:
+* FPS and sandbox game
-  * Day of Defeat: Source
-  * AssaultCube (not so much anymore)
-  * Garry's Mod
-* I like vintage elements, like video games from 1990 and 2000-2007, and shows.
+* Vintage elements, like video games from 1990 and 2000-2007, and shows.
-* I like foxes, wolves, dogs and cats.
+* Foxes, wolves, dogs and cats.
 I don't know, I just like them. 😐
-* I like free and open source programs, such as GIMP, Krita, Inkscape, VSCodium, Clementine, etc.
+* Free and open source programs.
-* I like to learn, although not with everything, I like to learn the use of tools, history, geopolitics, programming, UNIX/Linux commands, etc
+* Learn (although not with everything).

 ### Links
 <p align="left">